Land Acquisition For Jewar Airport May Start By October-End

 The real connection

 The news that the government is also planning to connect the Jewar Airport with at least two different rail transit systems has also come as great news for the real estate sector in the region.
 While the Centre plans to connect the Jewar Airport with the Indira Gandhi International Airport in Delhi through a direct Metro link, the Uttar Pradesh government is also learning the feasibility of connecting it with Sarai Kale Khan through a rapid rail transit system.
 It is worth mentioning here that the state government is already developing a 30-kilometre Metro network to connect various parts of Noida and Greater Noida with the national capital.
-While the estimated cost of building the airport is Rs 20,000 crore, another thousands of crores would be spent to connect it with the national capital.
+While the estimated cost of building the airport is Rs 20,000 crore, another thousand of crores would be spent to connect it with the national capital.

 The story so far